 by Carrie Ann Sitren

-Carrie Ann Sitren is an attorney for the Goldwater Institute’s Scharf-Norton Center for Constitutional Litigation.
+Carrie Ann Sitren is an attorney with the Goldwater Institute’s Scharf-Norton Center for Constitutional Litigation.